luccalopes/luccalopes/README.md

 ###

--  I’m currently working on Front-end development
+-  I’m currently working on Fullstack development (JS) and Data Science (Python)
 -  I’m currently learning NPM, modules, TypeScript and SQL
 -  I’m looking to collaborate on Web Development, databank and issues solution
 -  I’m looking for help with the first opportunity as a developer, with coding and mentory